 So you haven’t worked out in a while.
 And want to know how to start working out again – you’re in a rut!
-For whatever reason – lack of time, injuries, pregnancy, or just plain hating exercise – most of us experience a lull in exercise at one point or another.
-No matter the reason, getting back to the gym after time away can be tough!
+For whatever reason – lack of time, injuries, pregnancy, or just don’t enjoy exercise – most of us experience a lull in exercise at one point or another.
+Regardless, getting back to the gym after time away can be tough!

 Nevertheless, when you are ready to get back at it and stick to it for good, here are 9 tips to show you how to start working out again and stay with it.

 When You Are Ready To Start Working Out Again, Start Slow

 When you sprint out of the gates full force after doing nothing for a long time, what happens?

 You run out of gas before you have even had a chance to really get going.
 Your body needs time to adjust to this new activity level.

 Jumping in with too much too soon is going to leave you injured, exhausted, and frustrated.
 None of those things indicate that you will be in this for the long run.

 Believe it or not, if you start with just 10 minutes a day you are well on your way to success.
 Try 10 minutes, three or four days the first week, then add more little by little.